calmeel/osu-taiko-pp-record-history/README.md

 No part of this project is intended for commercial use, exploitation, defamation, or harm.

+## 📜 Disclaimer

+This is an unofficial historical project not affiliated with osu! or ppy.
+All replays and assets belong to their respective owners and are preserved strictly for archival and documentation purposes.

 ## 📬 Contact

 Discord id: **vanity8**
 (If you have replays, missing plays, or corrections, please message me!)

-## 📜 Disclaimer

-This is an unofficial historical project not affiliated with osu! or ppy.
-All replays and assets belong to their respective owners and are preserved strictly for archival and documentation purposes.

 ## 🌟 Credits

 - osu! — https://osu.ppy.sh/

-- osu!taiko community for historical context and replay sharing
-- Everyone who helped preserve old records before they disappeared Replay files are provided when available for verification and archival purposes.
+## 🤝 Contributions

+The following individuals contributed to this project through verification, methodology, and data collection support:

+- **shinchikuhome**, **Majimanjiwwwww**
+  – Verification of personal performance records

+- **Anders8KJS**
+  – Suggestions on replay data collection methodologies

+- **Hoshino1 / puk06 / ぷこるふ**
+  – Suggestions on Star Rating (SR) calculation methodologies